johnwbyrd/skateboard/Readme.md

 This repository hosts early experiments for an emulation of an ARMv5TE hosted on 6502.

 This experiment is hosted on Ubuntu 18.04.
-Use cmake to build:
+First, install prerequisite packages by running scripts/install-prerequisites.
+Then, use cmake to build:

 `mkdir build`
 `cd build`